 Eat, Sleep, Learn, Play! is our UK programme which supports children living in the most severe poverty.
 We provide crisis grants to provide household essentials, like a child's bed or a cooker, to low-income families without the money to buy these items themselves.
-We've helped more than 4,000 families so far.
+We've reached more than 8,000 children so far.
 With your support, we plan to help many more.

 We are determined to do something to help these families and their children.

 How does Eat, Sleep, Learn, Play! work?

 - We directly support families living in severe poverty by providing them with essential items such as a child’s bed, a cooker or educational books and toys.

 - We have ambitious plans to grow Eat, Sleep, Learn, Play! over the next five years to reach thousands of vulnerable children every year.